Pavanateja2007-aiml/Programming-With-R/README.md

 # 🚀 R Machine Learning Projects Suite

-A comprehensive collection of **5 advanced machine learning projects** implemented in R, showcasing end-to-end implementations from data preprocessing to model evaluation with publication-quality visualizations.
+A comprehensive collection of **5 advanced machine learning projects** implemented in R, showcasing end-to-end implementations from data preprocessing to model evaluation with detailed visualizations and reports.

-> **Status:** ✅ All projects complete and production-ready | **Language:** R 4.0+ | **Datasets:** Real-world datasets included
+> **Status:** ✅ All projects complete and validated | **Language:** R 4.0+ | **Includes:** Datasets, Scripts, Reports & Visualizations

 ---